telemachus/lgwt/blogposts/notes.md

 ### [Write enough code to make it pass](https://github.com/quii/learn-go-with-tests/blob/fstest/reading-files.md#write-enough-code-to-make-it-pass)

 I was confused when you mentioned Denise.
-I tend to read the article at hand before following links.
+I tend to read the article at hand before following links, and there’s no mention of Denise in your post itself.
 I suppose you’re assuming that most people will follow the link first, and that’s probably fine.
 But maybe introduce Denise with the link.
 E.g., “As Denise Yu explains, we could slime the…” On the other hand, I figured it out pretty quickly.

 > remember now our focus is *to make* the test pass, not changing design, so we'll ignore the error for now.